pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_methods/chapter.md

   - debug: var=saved_date_stamp
 ```

 In this example the playbook method simply prints the output using a `debug` task.
-The debug output line is as follows:
+The debug output line showing a typical retrieved state variable is as follows:

 ```
 TASK [debug] *******************************************************************